Druidblack/secret-santa-bot/README.md

 The bot automates the entire process:

-✔ nobody gets themselves
+&nbsp;✔ nobody gets themselves
-✔ each participant receives exactly one recipient
-✔ organizer sends one message with the participants list ✔ participants join via game code
+&nbsp;✔ each participant receives exactly one recipient &nbsp;✔ organizer sends one message with the participants list &nbsp;✔ participants join via game code
-✔ bot handles name normalization (ё/e, case, spaces)
-✔ each user always receives the same fixed recipient
-✔ supports multiple games simultaneously
+&nbsp;✔ bot handles name normalization (ё/e, case, spaces) &nbsp;✔ each user always receives the same fixed recipient &nbsp;✔ supports multiple games simultaneously

 Built with Python + aiogram 3, ready to run on Replit, VDS, Docker, or any Python server.